 There are now many new detection technologies available, or due to become available.
 Most of these new technologies have not yet been approved as suitable for detection and repair programs required by regulation, though they could be used in voluntary programs.
 There are ongoing research programs that are testing and comparing newly developed technologies.
-These technologies may provide more cost-effective leak detection and repair in the natural-gas industry than is currently achieved using just an OGI camera.
+These technologies may provide more cost-effective leak detection and repair in the naturalgas industry than is currently achieved using just an OGI camera.
 Recent reports have summarized the available detection technologies.
 The following are some examples of such reports.

-- 'A review of close-range and screening technologies for mitigating Fugitive methane emissions in upstream oil and gas', Fox et al, Environmental research Letters, July 201910 - 'Evaluation of Innovative Methane Detection Technologies', The Interstate Technology Regulatory Council, September 201811
+- 'A review of close-range and screening technologies for mitigating Fugitive methane emissions in upstream oil and gas', Fox et al, Environmental research Letters, July 201914 - 'Evaluation of Innovative Methane Detection Technologies', The Interstate Technology Regulatory Council, September 201815 - 'Leak detection methods for natural gas gathering, transmission, and distribution pipelines', Highwoods Emissions Management, January 202216

-Some new detection and repair programs are being evaluated in the alternative programs / equivalent programs mitigation that is covered later in this guide, and by a method outlined in the journal article 'A methane emissions reduction equivalence framework for alternative leak detection and repair programs', Fox et al, Elementa: Science of the Anthropocene, 201912.
+Some new technologies including aerial overflights, continuous monitoring, and drones are being tested by companies to be used in place of or in addition to traditional leak detection methods.
+New technologies may have advantages of speed, cost, and temporal coverage over traditional methods.
+A thorough evaluation of each technology should be completed to determine if it will detect leaks as well as traditional methods.
+One method to determine equivalency is using open-source software such as FEAST17 and LDAR-Sim18.
+These alternative programs / equivalent programs mitigation are covered later in this guide, and by a method outlined in the journal article 'A methane emissions reduction equivalence framework for alternative leak detection and repair programs', Fox et al, Elementa: Science of the Anthropocene, 201919.